Presidency Council of Iraq

-The presidency council of Iraq was an entity that operated under the auspices of the "transitional provisions" of the Constitution of Iraq and previously under the Transitional Administrative Law.
+The Presidency Council of Iraq was an entity that operated under the auspices of the "transitional provisions" of the Constitution of Iraq and previously under the Transitional Administrative Law.

-The presidency council functioned in the role of the president of Iraq until one successive presidential term after the ratification of the Constitution and a government was seated.
-The presidency council consisted of one president and two deputies, or vice presidents, and the presidency council must have made all decisions unanimously.
+The Presidency Council functioned in the role of the president of Iraq until one successive presidential term after the ratification of the Constitution and a government was seated.
+The Presidency Council consisted of one president and two deputies, or vice-presidents, and the Presidency Council was to required to make all decisions unanimously.

-The members of the presidency council were elected with "one list" by a two-thirds majority in the Iraqi Council of Representatives.
-The presidency council had the right to veto legislation passed by the Council of Representatives which may have overrode the veto with a three-fifths supermajority.
+The members of the Presidency Council were elected with "one list" by a two-thirds majority in the Iraqi Council of Representatives.
+The Presidency Council had the right to veto legislation passed by the Council of Representatives which may have overrode the veto with a three-fifths supermajority.
 Under the TAL the override required a two-thirds supermajority.

 History

-The first presidency council was elected by the National Assembly on 6 April 2005, after more than two months of negotiations between the United Iraqi Alliance and Democratic Patriotic Alliance of Kurdistan political factions.
-Kurdish leader Jalal Talabani became the president, with Shi'ite UIA and SCIRI member Adil Abdul al-Mahdi and outgoing Sunni interim president Ghazi al-Yawar as his deputies.
+The first Presidency Council was elected by the National Assembly on 6 April 2005, after more than two months of negotiations between the United Iraqi Alliance and Democratic Patriotic Alliance of Kurdistan political factions.
+Kurdish leader Jalal Talabani became president, with Shi'ite UIA and SCIRI member Adil Abdul al-Mahdi and outgoing Sunni president Ghazi al-Yawar as his deputies.

-The second presidency council, the first under the new Constitution of Iraq, consisted of President Jalal Talabani, and Vice Presidents Adil Abdul al-Mahdi and Tariq al-Hashimi.
+The second Presidency Council, the first under the new Constitution of Iraq, consisted of Talabani as president, and vice-presidents Adil Abdul al-Mahdi and Tariq al-Hashimi.